 Having a dog with diarrhea isn’t a fun situation for anyone.
 Between constant trips outside and cleaning up unsightly messes, you’re left worrying about how you can help your dog through this situation.
-Luckily, there are a few tips and tricks you can do at home to make life easier for your pet when things aren’t great in their tummies.
-Let’s take a look at 8 tips and tricks to help your dog deal with diarrhea so they can get on the mend faster.
+Luckily, there are a few things you can do at home to make life easier for your pet when things aren’t great in their tummies.
+Let’s take a look at some helpful tips to treat diarrhea in dogs.

-The 8 Tips for How to Help Dogs With Diarrhea
+The 8 Tips to Help a Dog With Diarrhea

 1. Visiting the Vet